 By Alex Ferguson

-An inspirational book about leadership from the most successful British football manager of all time.
+An inspirational guide to great leadership, from the most successful football manager of all time.

 What does it take to lead a team to world-class success over a sustained period of time?